Skip to main content

 Paying for your Child Care

 Child care, housing, food, and taxes are the four major expenses of working parents.
 It is important that parents understand and expect that good child care is expensive.
-Insuring the health, safety and happiness of your child while in child care is extremely important.
+Ensuring the health, safety and happiness of your child while in child care is extremely important.

 While all parents value the service provided, for many the cost of child care will be a serious concern.
 Be assured that there are some sources of financial assistance available for working parents.
 Another source of financial assistance for working parents is the federal and state tax credits and deductions.
 The Internal Revenue Service and New York State can provide you with instructions on how to claim this credit.